-We believe that all learners should participate in MFL, as research shows that all abilities - especially SEND -benefit from the experience of a broad and balanced curriculum.
-We do not take learners (of any ability) out of music lessons for fimetabled interventions, as this would lead to a considerable amount of learning lot.

-In addition to the marking of Bit Tickets to check whether the Individual learness have met the LOI, we have introduced whole class feedback sits which are included on the LO page.
-These include precise grate for the class, address whether the LO was met or not and then provides a next step or a misconception address which the teacher leads in the first 5 minutes of the lesson before beginning the main facch.
+We believe that all learners should participate in MFL, as research shows that all abilities - especially SEND - benefit from the experience of a broad and balanced curriculum.
+We do not take learners (of any ability out of music lessons for firnetabled interventions, as this would lead to a considerable amount of learning in addition to the marking of But Tickets ito check whether the individual learners have met the LOI, we have introduced whole class feedback siles which are included on the LO page.
+These include precise praise for the class, address whether the LO was met or not and then provides a next step or a misconception address which the teacher leads in the first 5 minutes of the lesson before beginning the be made to help different SEND learners achieve in Modern Foreign Languages Cognition & Learning

-Below are some reasonable adjustments, additional gravision and adaptive teaching examples that can be made to help different SEND learners achieve in Modern Foreign Languages:
+Below are some reasonable adjustments, additional provision and adaptive teaching examples that can

-Cognition & Learning Sensory & Physical Needs Visual learning approaches used when reaching, littering, withing or speaking new vocabulary.
-Facus on 'Hings knowledge', the core grammatical components and language in their subject.
-Ratrieval practice woven into the Long- Term Planning to allow recoil apportunities of previous learning.
-Holf-emming to allow recoil apportunities of previous learning.
-Holf-emming the allow recoil apportunities of previous learning.
-Holf-emming to allow recoil apportunities interview recoil apportunities of the standard misconceptions or GAPs in learning.
+Visual learning approaches used when reading, listening, witting or speaking new vocabulant.
+Focusion 'hinne knowledge', the core grammatical components and language i Retrieval gractice waven into the Long-Term Planning to allow recall apportunities of previous learning.
+Half-termly reteach lessons addressing misconceptions or GAPs in learning identified in assessments.
 Initial focus of teaching on direct translations of language to English.
-Facus on the connections and similarities to English words.
-When reading, to use written translations of familiar known to inform marring.
-Lethhandad learners have functional space, partner politing and stationery available. classroom layout audit to ensure maximum space between fumiture. key geston ar buddy to manitar/engage in guiet/man-physical glay.
-Allocated place in line such as at the back or front.
-Access to Bar defenders or a guieter sport in the classroom.
-Seating prioritisad to the front of the classroom for anyone who has hearing or visual impoimment.
-Use vertoal exploration alongside Visual demanstration.
-Uphring of classroom considered, prioritising nahrer Italia.
-Communication & Interaction Social, Emotional and Mental Health Difficulties Access to a minil with aboard to record, shore thought and response.
-Illustrations and images used to support new ideacivacebulary stored.
-Use of additional adult in lessons to provide inhecking with publis.
-Direct feedback given if classroom conversation has and expectations are alrupted.
-Varied and regular, low-stakes apportunities to shore thought and feelings.
-Publi growided time to say what they want to say ad administration of the inter- sentences.
-Ask guestions with yes/ho, short responses.
-Mixed ability geer and small group work opportunities.
-Mini broth-bracks, or teacher-jobs, offered to pulps who need to moment away from the leasen to reset before returning to learning.
-Access to a safe and quiet space to cam or seek whole in during times of dishess.
-Learning Mentor available to speak to if dishessed.
-Regular learning routines and methods of teaching are transfordized throughout school.
-Adjustment for individuals analous about sharing hair thought, or reheasing speaking in another language.
-When doing optied or grouped work, students are gained with those who they work well with.
+Focus on the connections and similarities to When reading, to use written translations of tamillar or known words to infer meaning.
+Communication & Interaction share thoughts and responses.

+Access to a mini whiteboard to record.

+Illustrations and impages used to support nev

+Interest/vacathy (any shared

+'check-ins' with pupils.

+space, partner pairing and stationery

+- Sensory & Physical Needs Left-handed learners have functional avaliable. - classroom layout audit to ensure maximum space between furniture. - key person or buddy to monitor/engage in quiet/non-physical play Allocated place in line such as at the back - Access to Bar defenders or a guleter spot in - the classroom Seating prioritised to the front of the alassroom for anyone who has hearing an visual impairments. - Use verbal explanation alongside visual demonstration. - Lighting of classroom considered, prioritising natural light over artificial

+Social Emotional and Mental Healt

+Difficulties

+- to pupils who need a moment away from the lesson to reset before returning to - Use of additional adult in lessons to provide ar seek refuge in during times of distress. - Direct feedback given if classroom conversation rules and expectations are Varied and regular, law-stakes apportunities - to share thoughts and feelings.
+Purel provided time to sevumbet they went to say and don't interrupt or finish their sentences - Ask questions with yes/no, short responses.
+Mixed ability peer and small group work apportunities.

+Mini brain-breaks, or teacher-lobs, offered leaming.

+- Access to a safe and quiet space to calm - Learning Mentor available to speak to if Regular learning routines and methods of - teaching are standardised throughout school.
+Adjustments for individuals anxious about sharing their thoughts, or rehearsing - speaking in another language.
+When doing paired or grouped work, students are paired with those who they work well with.